 As part to the 1999 Strategic Plan, the Corridor communities, in partnership with the County and State, have successfully reduced and/or eliminated several greyfields (i.e., outdated or underutilized lands, such as old retail shopping centers) and brownfields within the last 20 years.
 As vacant, developable land becomes scarcer, municipalities are focusing growth towards these redevelopment opportunities, which are typically located near town centers that have access to existing infrastructure.
 Where municipalities have plans to redevelop these remaining brownfields and greyfields, the subsequent sections of this report provide further details.
-In 2014, the Burlington County Department of Economic Development in the Corridor.
+In 2014, the Burlington County Department of Economic Development and Regional Planning (EDRP) identified the areas below as targeted projects for redevelopment in the Corridor.
 With the exception of Burlington Island, each of these properties have been redeveloped or have proposals for development.